leonardo-toffalini/typsting/math-proj/math-proj.typ

 that realizes maximal expected profits of the riskless asset.

-It can be shown that there exists an optimal strategy for any time horizon $T$ that achieves maximal returns @guasoni2015hedging.
-It can also be shown that a simple contrarian strategy with linear liquidation after $T\/2$ steps achieves asymptotically optimal returns, that is of order $T^(H (1 + kappa) + 1)$ @rasonyi_nika.
+It can be shown that there exists an optimal strategy for any time horizon $T$ that achieves maximal returns @rasonyi_nika.
+It can also be shown that a simple contrarian strategy in the anti persistent case, and a momentum strategy in the persistent case with linear liquidation after $T\/2$ steps achieves asymptotically optimal returns, that is of order $T^(H (1 + kappa) + 1)$
+@rasonyi_nika, when $kappa -> 1\/(alpha - 1)$.

 The goal of this project, and that of my undergraduate thesis, is to compete with the analytical results by learning a strategy that compares in its expected returns.
 We will learn such a strategy using reinforcement learning (RL).

 = Previous work
-During my undergraduate thesis we have shown that with a standard PPO @ppo algorithm we were able to outcompete the analytical strategy on expected returns for time horizons $T <= 512$ by training a bespoke model for each tested time horizon, which is to say that we did not find a general strategy that worked for any
+During my undergraduate thesis, we showed that with a standard PPO @ppo algorithm we were able to outcompete the analytical strategy on expected returns for time horizons $T <= 512$ by training a bespoke model for each tested time horizon, which is to say that we did not find a general strategy that worked for any